Hello there! I am an extrovert who happens to love the solitary nature of editing.

-Working as a freelancer has allowed me to bring my professional production skills, post-production skills and knowledge into the classroom.
-In 2011, I was hired to teach a post course at the New York Institute of Technology.
-During my time at NYIT, my course load expanded to include a variety of production and post-production courses at both undergraduate and graduate levels.
-My lectures and presentations went beyond the expected requirements of each course I taught to inspire the next generation of filmmakers, and to demonstrate and create awareness of the two sides of filmmaking - the story and the technical.
+Working as a freelancer has allowed me to bring my professional production skills, post-production skills and knowledge of the filmmaking process into the classroom.
+From 2011-2021, I taught a number of undergraduate and graduate level courses in the Communication Arts Department at New York Institute of Technology.
+My lectures and presentations went beyond the requirements of each course I taught as I strove to inspire the next generation of filmmakers and demonstrate two crucial aspects of filmmaking - the story and its technical synthesis.

 PD